 1956: “See You Later, Alligator” by Bill Haley and His Comets was released by Decca Records.
 The record became Haley’s last major hit, reaching #6 on the pop charts and #14 on the R&B chart.
 It was also his third and final million-selling single.

-1964: The Beatles began a three-week run at the top of the Billboard Hot 100 with “I Feel Fine,” the group’s third #1 on the chart that year.
+1964: The Beatles began three weeks at the top of the Billboard Hot 100 with “I Feel Fine,” the group’s third #1 single on the chart that year.

 1966: Backstage before a show at London’s Uppercut Club, Jimi Hendrix scribbled out the lyrics to “Purple Haze.”